Select your store: 2300 S. 6th Ave, Tucson

 • May rust if not properly maintained

-• Can absorb heat from direct sunlight
+• Can absorb heat in direct sunlight

 Pros:

-• Good insulation when properly sealed
+• Good insulation when sealed properly

 Cons: